bar4411/four_in_a_row/README.md

 README: Four in a Row
 ======================

-usage: ex12.py

 Description:
 ==================
-ex12 is about implementing connect 4 game with 2
+Implemention of a game of 2
 players connected one as a server and the other as client.